 - Limited accessibility to existing industrial property within the study area as well as land that is anticipated to be developed for industrial uses in the future.

-- Forecast traffic and travel delays on local arterials due to "cut-through" traffic from the north and east accessing the Durham Freeway.
+- The need to forecast traffic and travel delays because of "cut-through" traffic from the north and east accessing the Durham Freeway.

 - Increased accident rates on local arterials within the study area.